 Management considers the growth in MUA to be a key element of the Company's performance.
 The portfolio grows in two ways: through mortgages originated by the Company and through third-party mortgage servicing contracts.
-Mortgage originations not only drive revenues from placement and interest from securitized mortgages, but perhaps more importantly, longer-term value from servicing rights, renewals and the growth of the customer base for marketing initiatives.
-As at December 31, 2020, MUA totalled \$118.7 billion, up from \$111.4 billion at December 31, 2019, an increase of 7%.
-The growth of MUA in the fourth quarter of 2020 from September 30, 2020, on an annualized basis, was 5%.
+Mortgage originations not only drive revenues from placement and interest from securitized mortgages, but perhaps more importantly, create longer-term value from servicing rights, renewals and the growth of the customer base for marketing initiatives.
+As at December 31, 2021, MUA totalled \$123.9 billion, up from \$118.7 billion at December 31, 2020, an increase of 4%.
+The growth of MUA in the fourth quarter of 2021, was 5% on an annualized basis.